sayf-ismail/merit-rails-react/README.md

 #### About

 This is an employee engagement application to encourage greater levels of productivity and retention within companies.
-The demo can be viewed here: <Link>
+The demo can be viewed here: https://boiling-gorge-42633.herokuapp.com/

 ###### This was built using: